giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 <!-- {{< platform_support_table aws="alpha=v17.2.0" aws="ga=v17.4.0">}} -->

-*Note: this content is applicable only to clusters running Kyverno, with the PSS `baseline` and `restricted` policies deployed in `enforce` mode.
+__Note__: this content is applicable only to clusters running Kyverno, with the PSS `baseline` and `restricted` policies deployed in `enforce` mode.
 This will become the default in future Giant Swarm clusters, but can already be enabled on demand.
-This page will be updated to indicate the platform version where this content becomes the standard.*
+This page will be updated to indicate the platform version where this content becomes the standard.

 To enforce security best practices, several Kyverno policies mapped to the [Kubernetes Pod Security Standards][k8s-pss] are pre-installed in Giant Swarm clusters.